 A Magyar Viszla or a Dalmatian are natural born runners, whereas a pug or bulldog might have difficulties breathing.
 But also smaller breeds like Terriers, Shelties, or Chihuahuas — to name just a few — are great companions for runners.
 Especially for bigger breeds, however, I recommend doing a health and HD (hip dysplasia) check.

 2. Warm-up or dry runs

 If you take your beloved dog out for a run, your responsibility increases too.
 Only a well-trained and socialized dog will result in a relaxed run for other road users.
-Not only do you and your dog have to keep calm, but it needs to be used to the leash, accept guidance by its owner, react to his or her commands and withstand stimuli presented by other dogs.
+Not only do you and your dog have to keep calm, but it needs to be used to the leash, accept guidance from its owner, react to his or her commands, and cope with stimuli presented by other dogs.

-Therefore running with a dog requires thorough preparation.
-Despite being dynamic, the activity needs calmness and structure.
-“The dog must remain calm while running and oriented towards its owner,” says Manuel.
+Therefore running with a dog requires extensive preparation.
+Despite being dynamic, the activity requires calmness and structure.
+“The dog must remain calm while running and focused on its owner,” says Manuel.
 His pro tip: You need to practice this in a static environment first to make it work in a dynamic environment.